Princess Principal: Mobile game

 A mobile puzzle game titled Princess Principal Game of Mission was released for iOS and Android phones.
 The game was in operation from August 2017 to December 28, 2018, with certain offline features being added after the game's servers shut down.

 Films

 A six-part anime film adaptation of the series titled Princess Principal: Crown Handler was announced on April 29, 2018.
 The series follows on from the events of the last episode of the series.
 Actas produces the film series, while Noboru Kimura replaced Ichirō Ōkouchi as scriptwriter.
 The rest of the cast and staff, with the exception of Ayaka Imamura, returned to reprise their roles for the films.
-The first film was slated to be released on April 10, 2020, but was postponed to February 11, 2021 due to the COVID-19 pandemic.
+The first film was slated to be released on April 10, 2020, but was postponed to February 11, 2021, due to the COVID-19 pandemic.
 The second film premiered on September 23, 2021.
+The third film premiered on April 7, 2023.

-Sentai Filmworks also licensed the films.
+Sentai Filmworks also licensed the film series and released Chapter 1 on March 15, 2022, and Chapter 2 on November 22.